South China Sea Arbitration: Philippine government

 Taking office on 30 June 2016, Philippines President Rodrigo Duterte hoped a non-confrontational approach to China could eventually lead to joint exploration of the South China Sea.
 This was followed by attempts to initiate dialogues from both sides.
 On 8 August 2016, the Philippines dispatched former president Fidel V. Ramos to Hong Kong to mitigate tensions following the arbitration result.
 Duterte and Chinese leader Xi Jinping also created the biannual Bilateral Consultation Mechanism on the South China Sea, a process allowing the two nations to peacefully manage disputes and strengthen their relations.

 In March 2017, after seeing a Chinese vessel around the Benham Rise, Duterte ordered the Philippine Navy to build structures on the undersea feature to assert sovereign rights and named it Philippine Rise in May.
 He also ordered the armed forces of the Philippines to fortify the islands in the South China Sea that are under Philippine control in response to accusations of being too cozy to China.

 In November 2018, the Philippines and China signed 29 agreements, including a memorandum of understanding on joint oil-and-gas developments.
 In September 2019, Duterte said Xi had offered the Philippines a controlling stake in a gas deal in the Reed Bank if the Philippines set aside the Hague ruling.

 RAND Corporation analyst Derek Grossman observed that by June 2020, Duterte's hopes for more Chinese investments and loans had not materialized.
 Shortly after, Duterte called on the Department of Foreign Affairs to demand China recognize the arbitration ruling.
 During a speech at the UN in September 2020, Duterte affirmed the ruling, stating "the award is now part of international law, beyond compromise and beyond the reach of passing governments to dilute, diminish, or abandon."

 The election of Philippine president Bongbong Marcos in 2022 saw the onset of worsening Philippine-China relations and frequent skirmishes in the South China Sea.

+Subsequent reactions

+In July 2026, 14 nations and the European Union each issued joint statements commemorating and backing the 2016 ruling.